dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 * **PointerSupportMode**:
    * Specifies OEM protocol, currently only supports Z87 and Z97 ASUS boards so leave blank
 * **TimerResolution**: `50000`
-   * Set architecture timer resolution, Asus boards use `60000` for the interface
+   * Set architecture timer resolution, Asus Z87 boards use `60000` for the interface.
+Settings to `0` can also work for some

 **Protocols**: (Most values can be ignored here as they're meant for real Macs/VMs)